wchawkins/heart_rate_tracker/CONTRIBUTING.md

 The web app uses PostgresSQL as the database.

 There are several ways to install Postgres.
-My preferred method is to [use Docker](https://hub.docker.com/_/postgres).
-For Mac OS, there's [this](https://postgresapp.com/) (never tested it).
+My preferred method is to [use Docker](https://hub.docker.com/_/postgres), although Docker does have a bit of a learning curve.
+For Mac OS, there's [this tool](https://postgresapp.com/) - looks easy but never tried it.

 ## Install Phoenix and dependencies